-The best festivals of Nepal: a tourist guide
+The Most Beautiful Festivals of Nepal: a tourist Guide

 This post is about the major festivals of Nepal.
 Nepal is a multicultural country with a long history of diverse ethnicities and religions living together.
 Each has their own culture and traditions.

 As a result, Nepal is a land of festivals with over 50 events each year.
 There is a big chance that if you visit the country you get to experience at least one of the major festivals of Nepal.
 Some are so colorful and joyous that it is worth planning your trip around.

 This post is all about how to celebrate the festivals of Nepal.
 During the two years I lived in Kathmandu I was lucky to witness all of them.
 However it wasn’t always easy to find information about when and where to experience the festivals of Nepal.

 Nepal has its own lunar calendar and therefore many festivals have no fixed date.
 Some of the most colorful festivals like Mani Rimdu or Gai Jatra are local affairs, others see festivities throughout the country.
 Many of the places to visit near Kathmandu in the Kathmandu vallley have their own festivals celebrating local gods and goddesses.

 Some of the festivals also have special sweets or food items that you can eat around this time.
 A great way to savour some Nepali food that might be difficult to find at other times of the year.